-Atlantis Gym and Sauna (Rukan Kokan Permata Blok B 15-16), new place for

-	men in Kelapa Gading; full gym, steam room, sauna, whirlpool, internet

-	access, smoking area, rooftop bar, no-towel weekends.
-Theme events

-	include bukkake, orgyland, masquerade.
+Atlantis Gym and Sauna (Rukan Kokan Permata Blok B 15-16) - CLOSED - sauna for men in Kelapa Gading; gym, steam room, sauna, whirlpool, internet, smoking area, rooftop bar, no-towel nights.
+Events include bukkake, orgyland, masquerade.

-	T1 Sauna (Jalan Suryopranoto Komplek, Harmoni Plaza, Blok A16-17), South

-	Jakarta hamman, sauna/spa, hot tub, tellak attendant, body scrubbers,

-	m4m full-body massages and reflexology.
+T1 Sauna (Jalan Suryopranoto Komplek, Harmoni Plaza, Blok A16-17), South Jakarta hamman, sauna/spa, hot tub, tellak attendant, body scrubbers, m4m full-body massages and reflexology.

 See four male to male massage service providers at our map/ listings page.
 All are outcall only, so do not have map locations.